Azure-Samples/ms-identity-dotnet-adfs-to-aad/2-AAD-Migration/2-3-From-SAML-to-OIDC/README.md

-# Migrate a SAML web application to use OpenIdConnect
+# Migrate a SAML web application to use OpenId Connect

 ## Scenario